google/ExoPlayer/guide.md

 `ConcatenatingMediaSource` enables sequential playback of two or more individual `MediaSource`s.
 The following example plays two videos in sequence.
 Transitions between sources are seamless.
-There is no requirement that the sources being concatenated are of the same format (e.g. it’s fine to concatenate a video file containing 480p H264 with one that contains 720p VP9).
-The sources may even be of different types (e.g. it’s fine to concatenate a video with an audio only stream).
+There is no requirement that the sources being concatenated are of the same format (e.g., it’s fine to concatenate a video file containing 480p H264 with one that contains 720p VP9).
+The sources may even be of different types (e.g., it’s fine to concatenate a video with an audio only stream).

 {% highlight java %}